stangelid/qt/README.md

 This will train a QT model with default hyperparameters (used for general summarization in the paper), store tensorboard logs under `./logs` and save a model snapshot after every epoch under `./models` (filename: `run1_<epoch>_model.pt`).
 Our model achieves high summarization performance, even when trained on reviews from just 500 entities, as shown here.

+For explanations of the available parameters for training the model, please see `train.py`.

 ### Summarization with QT

 To perform general opinion summarization with a trained QT model, go to the `./src` directory and run the following: